tinywrkb/flatpaks/README.md

 2. Adding the following to `$XDG_CONFIG_HOME/fontconfig/fonts.conf` will tell fontconfig to include the Flatpak font package in its scan.
 The first directive is required because fc-cache omits the default font locations when scanning inside a Flatpak sandbox, and that's due to our use of `FONTCONFIG_FILE` variable.
-Note that you need to replace `{FontName}` with the name of the font as defined in the Flatpak app ID, see the Noto fonts packages.
+Note that you need to replace `{FontName}` with the name of the font as defined in the Flatpak app ID, see for example the Noto fonts packages.

 ```
 <include ignore_missing="yes">/etc/fonts/fonts.conf</include>